ardagnir/athame/README.md

 The default athamerc includes "startinsert" to make Athame start in insert mode.
 If you remove that line, it will start in normal mode.

 ####Why is my Athame slow?
 Athame should be very fast, but it will slow down if your Vim setup is slow or if you have invalid vimscript in either your athamerc or vimrc.
-Try using a clean vimrc/athamerc and see if it speeds up.
+Try using a clean vimrc or athamerc and see if it speeds up.
 If not, file an issue.

 ####I installed Athame for Readline, but it isn't doing anything!
 Are you using the [system readline?](#setting-up-bash-to-use-athame-readline)

-####I got the error "Couldn't load vim"
+####I got the error "Couldn't load vim path"
-Do you have a program called vim? (an alias is not good enough)

-    which vim

-Does this version of vim have [+clientserver support](#setting-up-vim-with-clientserver)
+Is Vim at the correct path?
+You can change the path Athame looks at with the --vimbin flag.

 ####How do I disable/uninstall Athame?
-To temporarily disable athame, `export ATHAME_ENABLED=0` or run the setup script with a `noathame` flag.
+To temporarily disable Athame, `export ATHAME_ENABLED=0`

+To compile readline/zsh without the Athame patches, run the setup script with a `--noathame` flag.

 To get rid of Athame completly, you should probably just replace it with the non-patched version of readline/zsh from your distro.

-Or if you're cool with not having a shell, you can uninstall it by cding into the readline or zsh directory and typing `sudo make uninstall`.
+Or, if you're cool with not having a shell, you can uninstall it by cding into the readline or zsh directory and typing `sudo make uninstall`.

 Depending on your approach, you may want to manually remove `/usr/lib/athame*` and `/etc/athamerc` as well.

-####Why do the Up/Down make the cursor jump to the end of the line?
+####Why do the Up/Down arrows make the cursor jump to the end of the line?
-This happens in insert mode and is one of several settings enabled in the default athamerc to make Athame more like a normal shell.
+This is done through vimscript in the athamerc to make Athame more like a normal shell.
 Feel free to comment it out.

-####How do I disable/change the way Athame shows vim's mode?
+####How do I disable/change the way Athame shows Vim's mode?
 By default Athame shows the Vim mode at the bottom of the screen.
 This can be disabled using `export ATHAME_SHOW_MODE=0`

 Athame stores the current mode in the `ATHAME_VIM_MODE` environment variable.
 You can use this to display the Vim mode yourself.
 See https://github.com/ardagnir/athame/issues/21 for an example using powerline.